hyphacoop/cosmos-genesis-tinkerer/README.md

 ## Exported genesis files
 We export the `cosmoshub-4` genesis bi-weekly and modify the exported genesis with `example_mainnet_genesis.py`

-The exported genesis can be found [here](https://files.polypore.xyz/genesis/mainnet-genesis-export/)
+A set of exported `cosmoshub-4` genesis files can be found [here](https://files.polypore.xyz/genesis/mainnet-genesis-export/).

-The tinkered genesis can be found [here](https://files.polypore.xyz/genesis/mainnet-genesis-tinkered/)
+A set of tinkered `cosmoshub-4` genesis files can be found [here](https://files.polypore.xyz/genesis/mainnet-genesis-tinkered/).